PrefectHQ/prefect/docs/concepts/blocks.md

 ## Creating new block types

 To create a custom block type, define a class that subclasses `Block`.
-The `Block` base class builds off of Pydantic's `BaseModel`, so custom blocks can be [declared in same manner as a Pydantic model](https://pydantic-docs.helpmanual.io/usage/models/#basic-model-usage).
+The `Block` base class builds on Pydantic's `BaseModel`, so custom blocks can be [declared in the same manner as a Pydantic model](https://pydantic-docs.helpmanual.io/usage/models/#basic-model-usage).

 Here's a block that represents a cube and holds information about the length of each edge in inches: